neu-spiral/Epileptogenesis/README.md

 The raw source files can be found in _/SDrive/CSL/\_Archive/2019/DT\_LONI\_Epileptogenesis\_2019_

-Find the necessary library versions to install in _requirements.in_.
+Find the necessary library versions to install in _requirements.txt_.

 # Next Actions
 ## Potential Pipeline improvements